 Many other schools, elementary level through high-school level, have incorporated Service Learning in their educational curriculum.
 Please contact your school and ask if you can experience your Service Learning at Dorothy’s Place.
-For more information, contact Catherine Tran at volunteers[at]dorothysplace.org or (831) 776-8038.
+For more information, contact our Volunteer Coordinator.

-These Immersion Groups live and work alongside with our Companions of the Way Community, dialoging with them about the work and the experience of serving at Dorothy's Place.
+These Immersion Groups live and work alongside with our staff, in dialog about the work and the experience of serving at Dorothy's Place.
 We invite these groups to share in our dream of a world in which compassion is the norm of personal behavior and justice the policy norm of governments and institutions.
 The only way we are going to arrive at that place and time is by young people experiencing the "revolution of heart" that Dorothy Day constantly spoke of, and then committing their lives and work to social change.

-Through the course of many years, Immersion Groups have traveled the country to volunteer at Dorothy's Place: USC, Ohio State, Kansas State, NYC, Moorhead, UC Irvine, a youth group from South Dakota, another youth group from Ohio, and nearly every local school in Monterey County has connected with Dorothy's Place in some way.
+Through the course of many years, Immersion Groups have traveled the country to volunteer at Dorothy's Place, and nearly every local school in Monterey County has connected with Dorothy's Place in some way.

 Immersion Experiences can be structured to fit the goals of particular groups.
-Please contact the immersion coordinator, Jimmie Richard, for more information.
-You can also download and send in an application for the Immersion Experience Memorandum of Agreement to apply.
+Please contact the Immersion Program for more details, and complete the Immersion Experience Memorandum of Agreement to apply.
 Our orientation guide and scheduling tool are downloadable at the bottom of this page.

 ONE-TIME EVENTS AND HOLIDAY SERVING